SeungBinYang/SeungBinYang/README.md

 🖥 I’m currently working on sidejob making macros, crawling, and website design.

-🌱 I’m currently learning C#, Web-Backend like NodeJS, ExpressJS, DB(NoSQL, MongoDB)
+🌱 I’m currently learning C# and Web-Backend like NodeJS, ExpressJS, Database

 📞 You can contact me on this
 : email - sbyang0731@gmail.com / LinkedIn - https://www.linkedin.com/in/seungbin-yang-883371253/